 Most linux distributions provide recent binary packages of Kdenlive that can be installed from your Package Manager.
 However, in some cases you can find more recent versions in private repositories.

-This page at the Kdenlive home has instructions on how to source these more recent versions depending on what flavour of Linux you run.
-Instructions for Debian, Fedora Gentoo, OpenSUSE, Slackware and Ubuntu are available.
+This page at the Kdenlive home has instructions on how to source these more recent versions, depending on which flavour of Linux you run.
+Instructions for Debian, Fedora, Gentoo, OpenSUSE, Slackware and Ubuntu are available.

-Debian project ships Kdenlive packages since "squeeze" (6.0) release, however to benefit from recent updates and bugfixes you might consider upgrading to a "testing" release or even "sid".
+Debian project has been shipping Kdenlive packages since the "squeeze" (6.0) release.
+However, to benefit from recent updates and bugfixes, you might consider upgrading to a "testing" release or even "sid".

-RPM packages are not yet maintained in official branch, so you must go through an unofficial repository such as RPM Fusion or packman.
-Follow the sites recommendations to make them available and end with
+RPM packages are not yet maintained in an official branch, so you must go through an unofficial repository such as RPM Fusion or packman (Has ver 15.12.0 29 Dec 2015).
+Follow the site's recommendations to make them available and end with

 Building scripts are ready for up-to-date systems, so run respectively